-This framework has a far-reaching generalization, by considering $\kk$-algebras with involution as a very particular case of cyclic operads in $\kk$-vector spaces, in the same way that associative $\kk$-algebras are a very particular case of operads.
-Here we do not require that a cyclic operad has a unit.
+The above has a far-reaching generalization, by considering $\kk$-algebras with involution as a very particular case of cyclic operads in $\kk$-vector spaces, in the same way that associative $\kk$-algebras are a very particular case of operads.
+(We will not require that a cyclic operad has a unit.)

 Consider a cyclic operad $\cpd$; Conant and Vogtmann \cite{MR2026331} showed that, for $(V, \omega)$ a symplectic vector space, the Schur functor $\cpd (V)$ (depending only on the underlying vector space $V$) has a natural Lie algebra structure, induced by the composition structure map of the cyclic operad together with the symplectic form.
-This generalizes the Lie algebras considered by Kontsevich \cite{MR1247289,MR1341841} that correspond to the cyclic operads with underlying operad either the associative, the commutative, or the Lie operad.
+This generalizes the Lie algebras considered by Kontsevich \cite{MR1247289,MR1341841} for the `associative', `commutative', and `Lie' cyclic operads.
 When the cyclic operad is $\cpd_{(B,\sigma)}$, corresponding to the $\kk$-algebra with involution $(B,\sigma)$, then $\cpd _{(B,\sigma)} (V)$ is naturally isomorphic to the Lie algebra $sp_{(V,\omega)} (B,\sigma)$ considered above.

 One can then form the Chevalley-Eilenberg complex $(\Lambda^* \cpd (V), d_\mathsf{CE})$ and consider its homology.
-Exploiting the naturality with respect to the symplectic vector space, Conant and Vogtmann, generalizing Kontsevich, showed that the homology of the stable Lie algebra is related to even graph homology for the cyclic operad $\cpd$.
+Exploiting the naturality with respect to the symplectic vector space, Conant and Vogtmann (generalizing Kontsevich's results), showed that the homology of the stable Lie algebra is related to the even graph homology for the cyclic operad $\cpd$.
 This can be seen as a far-reaching generalization of the Loday-Procesi theorem.
-In the other direction, Conant, Kassabov, and Vogtmann \cite{MR3347586} have explored the relationship between dihedral homology and hairy graph homology by focusing upon genus $1$ graphs.
+In the other direction, Conant, Kassabov, and Vogtmann \cite{MR3347586} have explored the relationship between dihedral homology and hairy graph homology by focusing upon genus one graphs.